Important Information for Lawyers and Judges

 • Attorney-client communications are privileged.
 Internal supervisory and program management communications are privileged and/or work product.
 Only finalized reports are distributed; drafts are privileged and/or work-product.

 • CASA will not release evaluations, assessments, test results or any document obtained from a service provider through a release of information without a court order.
 All professionals contacted will be listed and all documents reviewed will be summarized in CASA’s report to the court.
 Parties and their counsel should seek records from original sources.

 *Please note that each case is unique.
-Volunteers may be asked to focus their limited time in a manner that varies from the above list as deemed appropriate by CASA.
+Volunteers may be asked to focus their limited time in a manner that varies from the above list as deemed appropriate by Family Law CASA.